osrf/ros2multirobotbook/src/simulation.md

   </include>
 </group>
 ```
-When testing RMF with hardware, the same launch files can be used with noted exception of not starting `Gazebo`.
-More information on running demos with hardware can be found [here](hardware.md).
+When testing RMF with hardware, the same launch files can be used, with the exception of starting `Gazebo`.
+More information on running demos with hardware can be found [the chapter on Integration](integration.md).

-#### Task Requests
+### Task Requests
 With the office world launched, robots may be issued tasks to carry out.
 At present, the rmf_fleet_adapters are designed to fulfil two classes of tasks: 1) `Loop` requests where a robot is requested to loop between two waypoints and 2) `Delivery` requests which requires a robot to pick up a payload from a dispenser and drop it off at an unloading station.
 The `rmf_fleet_adapters` listen for `Loop` and `Delivery` request [messages](https://github.com/osrf/rmf_core/tree/master/rmf_task_msgs/msg) published over `/loop_requests` and `delivery_requests` topics respectively and assign the task to an available robot in their fleet.

 Note: the `perform_deliveries` parameter in the fleet adapter launch file must be set `true` to enable the given fleet to perform delivery requests.
 In the current version it is advised to have only one fleet of robots capable of fulfilling delivery requests as a "task allocator" is yet to be implemented.